Cleaning, Filling, and Labeling Water Containers for Storage

 Rotation at 5 Years

-A water preserver is a good insurance policy for any amount of time that *exceeds 6 months.
-By adding a few drops, a water preserver helps your stored water avoid any buildup of organisms over time.
+Adding Water Preserver™ is a good insurance policy for any amount of time that exceeds 6 months.
+By adding the correct number of drops per gallon, Water Preserver™ helps your stored water avoid any buildup of organisms over time.
 But that protection will only last up to 5 years.
+Please note: If you store your water in a hot garage, you will still need to rotate your water storage at 6 months with or without the use of a preserver.

 TIP